tflo/EditBox-Font-Improver/readme.md

 The first one is the already mentioned PT Mono font that comes with the addon itself.
 The second one is the monospaced font in the WeakAuras folder.
 So if you happen to have WeakAuras installed, you can already switch between these two fonts.

-The command for this is `/ebfi font <number>` or shorter `/ebfi f <number>`.
-So, to select the WeakAuras Fira Mono font, you simply enter `/ebfi f 2`.
-With `/ebfi f 1` you select the included default font again.
+The command for this is `/efi font <number>` or shorter `/efi f <number>`.
+So, to select the WeakAuras Fira Mono font, you simply enter `/efi f 2`.
+With `/efi f 1` you select the included default font again.

-The point of this font list is not to provide you with an exhaustive font collection out of the box (EBFI is not a media addon), but to give you the possibility to add your own favorite fonts and easily switch between them.
+The point of this font list is not to provide you with an exhaustive font collection out of the box (EFI is not a media addon), but to give you the possibility to add your own favorite fonts and easily switch between them.

 You can use any font that is located inside the `World of Warcraft/_retail_/Interface/AddOns` directory.
 If you already have a bunch of fonts installed (for example in a [SharedMedia](https://www.curseforge.com/wow/addons/sharedmedia) folder like `Interface/AddOns/SharedMedia_MyMedia`), just add the paths.

 Note that `Interface` must be the root folder of *any* font path.

-EBFI’s SavedVariables file is at the usual location:
+EFI’s SavedVariables file is at the usual location:
 `World of Warcraft/_retail_/WTF/Account/<number>/SavedVariables/EditBox-Font-Improver.lua`.

 To edit and save the SavedVariables file, you have to be logged out (but not necessary to quit the game).
 Otherwise the game client will overwrite your changes at logout.